kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 ![The Pairwise Paradigm](/img/pairwise-flow.png)

 Individual techniques can be added, altered, or removed _within_ this pairwise paradigm, allowing for ongoing concurrent exploration within a coherent design space.
-We will now discuss these various topics in turn:
+We will now discuss these topics in turn:

 ## Algorithm Selection

+> Note: this section is more technically dense than the rest of the essay.
+> Feel free to skim if the details are not relevant to you.

 Pairwise preferences themselves do not determine rankings or weights.
 Rather, they must be processed by an algorithm and _converted_ into weights using some process.